AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Introduction

 \section{Introduction}

-The content and tone of the language that people use plays an essential role in starting or ending conflicts. ``Hate Speech'' leads to conflict and violence.
-Recently, our group and others have been seeking to identify the characteristics of ``Peace Speech'' that reinforce peaceful behavior \cite{plosone}.
-Understanding the importance of the role of language leads to: 1) new ways to measure the levels of peace in countries, regions, or cities; 2) illuminate the social processes that underlie those language differences; and 3) suggest interventions that can promote peace.
-We show here how modern methods from machine learning and artificial intelligence (AI) can measure levels of peace and design interventions to increase it.
+The content and tone of the language that people use plays an essential role in starting or ending conflicts.
+Peace studies have analyzed ``Hate Speech'' that leads to conflict and violence \cite{Kimotho2016, Soral2018, Ezeibe2021, Ramos2024} But peace is not just the absence of conflict or violence.
+Recent studies of ``Positive Peace'' have focused on understanding the social processes that reinforce peaceful behaviors \cite{Coleman2020, Fry2006, Deutsch2016, Diehl2016, Goertz2016, Mahmoud2017} including the importance of language, that they called ``Peace Speech'' \cite{GomesdeMatos2000, Friedrich2007, Bolivar2011, Ngabonziza2013, Friedrich2019}.